Sean-Conrad/Smart-Dash-Cam/README.md

 computer.
 This can be improved by rewriting the program in C in order to utilize TensorFlow's lightweight version for mobile models.
 Additionally, using the newer version of the Jetson Nano with 2 extra GB of memory would further optimize the runtime.
-Minor tweaks to the User Interface implementation, and more effective abstraction of program functionsmay help as well.
+Minor tweaks to the User Interface implementation, and more effective abstraction of program functions may help as well.
 All in all, this project exemplifies the core beauty of computer engineering, marrying the _physicalality_ of Electrical Hardware, the _intentionality_ of Computer Aided Design, the _abstract_ in UI and Software, and _innovation_ through novel concepts in Machine Learning.